GlowingGoldenGlobe/AI/README.md

 <h2>Not intended for the public.</h2>
 <h3>Not a traditional method.</h3>
 <p>
 This is not a traditonal or advised method for building AI.
+This method is not mainstream.
 </p>